Jonesy2910/Jonesy2910/README.md

 ## **I’m currently learning** 🌻

-- I'm developing my understanding about Cloud Computing
+- I'm developing my understanding of Cloud Computing
 - Rejogging my memory on Object-Orientated Programming
 - How to deal with clients!